graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `NameNode` has been changed to a readonly struct.
 * `DebugNodeVisitor` class has been removed.
 * Most methods and classes within `OverlappingFieldsCanBeMerged` are now private.
+* `EnumerableExtensions.Apply` for dictionaries has been removed.
+* `ObjectExtensions.GetInterface` has been removed along with two overloads of `GetPropertyValue`.

 ```c#
     /// <summary>